JuliaPhilipp/teaching-materials/markdown_workshop/markdown_workshop.md

 ### A word on line breaks
 Just hitting the enter/return key is not going to create a line break in markdown, unlike in Word.
 But you can use two or more whitespaces at the end of your line (so called trailing whitespace) to mark line breaks.
-Alternatively, you can use the html code ``<br>`` for a line break.
+Alternatively, you can use the html code ``<br>`` for a line break. <br>
 Not all markdown applications accept this for security reasons.

 ## Resources
 - [Basic Syntax of Markdown](https://www.markdownguide.org/basic-syntax/)